Shola-Ayeotan/Shola-Ayeotan/README.md

 - 💞️ I’m eager to collaborate on data-driven projects of any size, use case, or innovation.

-- 📫 You can reach me at ayeotanofficial@yahoo.com.
+- 📫 You can reach me anytime at [redacted].
 I'm always up for a conversation, whether it's about data, projects, or just to say hi!

 - 🤝 If you have a project in mind, by all means, please let's connect and create something awesome together!